-- Ethnohistory of lands in the vicinity of the Project (study area). - Archival research and interviews to identify Tribal resources within the Area of Potential Effects (APE). - Evaluation of Tribal resources for the NRHP. - NRHP evaluations of Tribal resources that could be potentially affected by the Proposed Project (Undertaking). - Tribal resources of value that may not be historic properties, but nonetheless are to be considered.
+- Ethnohistory of lands in the vicinity of the Project (study area). - Archival research and interviews to identify Tribal resources within the Area of Potential Effects (APE). - Evaluation of Tribal resources for the NRHP. - NRHP evaluations of Tribal resources that could be potentially affected by the Proposed Project (Undertaking).

-- Communicate and consult with Tribes regarding the Project. - Develop an ethnohistory associated with lands in the vicinity of the Project (study area) which will be used to assist in identification and evaluation of Tribal resources.
+- Communicate and consult with Tribes regarding the Project. - Develop an ethnohistory associated with lands in the vicinity of the Project (study area), which will be used to identify and evaluate Tribal resources.